-In proposing revisions to the Charter, the Committee followed the guiding principles that a University system of dispute resolution should "(1) include[] substantial protections against action that is either arbitrary or insufficiently attentive to the contingency of truth and justice; (2) involve[] a cross-section of the University in decision-making, and (3) . . . not give up the notion that a residential academic institution has distinctive values and problems that properly may be considered in deciding what process is due."
+In proposing revisions to the Charter, the Committee followed the guiding principles that a University system of dispute resolution should "(1)...include substantial protections against action that is either arbitrary or insufficiently attentive to the contingency of truth and justice; (2)...involve a cross-section of the University in decision-making, and (3)...not give up the notion that a residential academic institution has distinctive values and problems that properly may be considered in deciding what process is due."

-The Committee to Revise the Code of Academic Integrity concluded that the University of Pennsylvania is not yet ready for an honor code, but it proposed structural changes designed to increase attention to, and education about, issues of academic integrity.
+The Committee to Revise the Code of Academic Integrity proposed structural changes designed to increase attention to, and education about, issues of academic integrity.